-To say that Durham itself is a character in Hype, a new local web series, would be an understatement.
+To say that Durham itself is a character in Hype, a new local web series, would be a cliché…and an understatement.
 In partnership with Runaway, Holland Randolph Gallagher portrays Durham as only someone who’s lived here could, with eyes that are tender and critical in equal measure.

 The Durham of Hype shapes its characters, rocks them to sleep, cracks them open and gets cracked open by them in return.